Site icon Outdoor Gearzine

 Reference price 30,240 yen 20,520 yen 31,320 yen 21,384 yen 22,680 yen

-This is ◎ Storage, easy to use, weight Price, comfort, storage, ease of use Comfort around the waist and overall balance Weight, price Comfortable to carry and stability when gliding
+Here is ◎ Storage capacity, user-friendly features, weight Price, comfort, storage, ease of use Comfort around the waist and good overall balance Weight, price Comfortable to wear and stable when skiing

-This is △ Comfort, price None in particular price Comfort, storage Storage, usability, weight
+Here is △ Comfort, price Nothing in particular price Comfort and storage Storage, ease of use, and weight

 Comfort